timmybytes/splate/README.md

 ## License

 This project is licensed under the MIT License.
 SPLATE is just a bunch of files—fork, tweak, and destroy them as you see fit.

+---

+### To Do

+- Add basic baked-in variables, mixins, etc., to plug root values into
+- Add documentation for compiling